2017, Vol. 4, Issue 4, Part G

-Author(s): Paul Daniel VK, Pruthviraj R and Shwetha SS
+Paul Daniel VK, Pruthviraj R and Shwetha SSAbstract:

 How to cite this article:

-Paul Daniel VK, Pruthviraj R and Shwetha SS.
+Paul Daniel VK, Pruthviraj R, Shwetha SS.
 Comparative efficacy of short arc quadriceps exercise with and without EMG biofeedback in reducing pain and strengthening Vastus Medialis Obliques (VMO) in patients with patellofemoral dysfunction.
-2017;4(4):413-416.
+Int J Phys Educ Sports Health 2017;4(4):413-416.